-Riverside and BHP have agreed to move forward with a third year of generative funding for copper exploration in Sonora, Mexico.
-BHP Exploration Chile SpA (“BHP”) will fund US$1,300,000 in year 3 towards the Exploration Financing Agreement (“EFA”) in the copper producing belt of Mexico (the “Program”).
+Riverside and BHP have agreed to move forward with a fourth year of generative funding for copper exploration in Sonora, Mexico.
+BHP Exploration Chile SpA (“BHP”) will fund US$1,600,000 in year 4 on specified properties in the Exploration Financing Agreement (“EFA”) in the copper producing belt of Mexico.
 The Program will focus on identifying and developing exploration opportunities leading to the discovery of new large copper deposits within an Area of Interest using Riverside’s technical knowledge base of copper systems and strong generative exploration team strategically based in Hermosillo, Sonora.

-Generative budgets have increased from US$600,000 in year one, to US$1.3M in the second year and now a third year.
+Generative budgets have increased from US$600,000 in year one, to US$1.6M in this fourth year.
 This funding is part of a larger overall funding package relating to the portfolio of copper assets that the BHP-Riverside Program has generated by completing extensive exploration work over five district areas.
-The generative program aims to secure and consolidate additional prospective ground in high potential copper districts in Sonora see (see Figure 1).
+The generative program has secured and consolidated additional prospective ground in high potential copper districts in Sonora see (see Figure 1).

 The Chuin Project is a top priority drill project arising from the staking of highly prospective copper prospectively areas using BHP's Machine Learning, Artificial Intelligence-style data integration along with Riverside's extensive generative databases.
 Together, these efforts provided context from previous Riverside work combined with recent field exploration to move ahead on this large +100 km2 project.
 The EFA has also completed 1 km spaced Magneto-teluric (MT) geophysics, which has defined a series of interpreted Laramide age porphyry Cu targets which can now be evaluated now with vectored drilling.